FiloSottile/sunlight/README.md

     cache: /tank/logs/example2025h2/cache.db
 ```

 Cache is the path to an SQLite database that keeps track of submitted certificates to avoid duplicate entries.
-This is the one part of Sunlight that can tolerate data loss: it's ok to rollback a few entries on a regular basis, or even lose the cache in an emergency.
+This part of Sunlight can tolerate data loss: it's ok to rollback a few entries on a regular basis, or even lose the cache in an emergency.
 The only consequence is that existing entries might be resubmitted, growing the size of the log.
+If the actual log data is hosted on object storage (see below) and the secret is backed up, a log can recover from the complete loss of the Sunlight server.

 This generally doesn’t grow beyond 100 GB.